-- 1. When a student has a grievance with another member of the community he/she may file a report in the Office of Student Affairs. - 2.
+- 1. When a student has a grievance with another member of the community he/she may file a report in the Office of Student Life. - 2.
 A judicial officer will review the report and determine one of the following actions. - a.
 The student has a legitimate grievance against a member of our community and the student will be encouraged to attempt a resolution in a one on one meeting.
 The student bringing the grievance is responsible for providing a written summary of the meeting. - b.
 The student has a legitimate grievance against a member of our community and the student will be provided an opportunity to resolve the issue with a resident assistant, a judicial officer, or a member of the Caldwell House counseling staff.
 In such cases, the mediator will meet with each individual or group involved prior to the mediation meeting.
 The mediator will also provide a written summary of the meeting. - c.
 The student has not provided enough evidence to demonstrate a valid grievance. - d.
 If step (a) above fails to provide resolution it may be determined that step (b) is necessary for a healthy resolution.
-If step (a) and (b) fail to provide a resolution the case will be referred to the Compliance Officer.
-The Compliance Officer will decide on a resolution.
+If step (a) and (b) fail to provide a resolution the case will be referred to the Director of Student Rights and Responsibilities.
+The Director of Student Rights and Responsibilities will decide on a resolution.
 If either party is not satisfied with the resolution they may appeal to ruling per the appeal instructions outlined in the student judicial process.